kennersoft/kennercore/README.md

 ### Support

-- KennerCore is developed and supported by [KenerSoft Service GmbH](https://kennersoft.de/).
+- KennerCore is developed and supported by [KennerSoft Service GmbH](https://kennersoft.de/).
 - Feel free to join [our Community](https://kennersoft.de/).
 - To contact us, please visit [our Website](https://kennersoft.de/).